 Following a straightforward, uncomplicated birth, where safe to do so, you are able to leave the hospital approximately six hours after the birth.
 Support partners can remain with mum and baby during this time.

-If this is not possible or admission to the ward is necessary, we will encourage the parents to spend time together on the labour ward following the birth, which is usually for around four hours and politely ask that the support partner returns home following admission of mother and baby to the postnatal ward.
+If this is not possible or admission to the ward is necessary, we will encourage the parents to spend time together on the labour ward following the birth and open visiting is allowed for one support partner, however unfortunately we are not currently able to support overnight visiting.

 Usually after a caesarean a stay in hospital of approximately 24 hours is required.